-Should social media face-altering tech be regulated?
+Should social media face-altering filters be regulated?

 Lightricks' founder Zeev Farbman says that "the name of the game" is making the app work as easily as possible.
 "You want to give people 80% of the power, with 20% of the complexity of professional software.
 That's the game we are trying to play."

 But it has long been argued that such tools are unhealthy, in that they promote an unrealistic view of beauty that can be dangerous, particularly for impressionable children and young adults.
-For example, 80% of teenage girls said they had charged their appearance in an online photo by the age of 13, according to a 2021 survey by skincare brand Dove.
+For example, 80% of teenage girls said they had changed their appearance in an online photo by the age of 13, according to a 2021 survey by skincare brand Dove.

 While no-one is calling for the tech to be banned, there have been increasing moves to force social media advertisers and influencers - people who are often being paid to promote products in a more informal way - to admit when they have altered their physical image.